 7. Route Napoléon on the Camino de Santiago

-The medieval Routes of Santiago de Compostela was the most important pilgrimage route during the Middle Ages.
-Pilgrims embarked on months-long journeys from all over Europe to reach the revered pilgrimage destination of Santiago de Compostela in Spain.
-Pilgrims went there to venerate the tomb of Saint James the Apostle, which had been relocated from the Holy Land.
-The Chemins de Saint-Jacques-de-Compostelle (Way of Saint James) route is still popular among modern-day pilgrims and hikers.
-Some travelers spend weeks or even months to complete portions of the trail or the entire journey.
+The Camino de Santiago was the most important medieval pilgrimage route in Europe.
+Pilgrims embarked on months-long journeys to reach the revered destination of Santiago de Compostela in Spain, venerated for the tomb of Saint James the Apostle, which had been relocated from the Holy Land.
+The Chemins de Saint-Jacques-de-Compostelle ("Way of Saint James") route is still popular among modern-day pilgrims and hikers.
+Some travelers spend weeks or even months to complete portions of the trail or even the entire journey.

 8. Coastal Walk in Bassin d'Arcachon or on the Dune du Pilat

 The Bassin d'Arcachon is a pristine nature site in southwest France about 72 kilometers from Bordeaux.
-A relaxing seaside retreat, the Arcachon Bay has seven kilometers of sandy beaches, as well as fishing piers and the largest marina on the Atlantic Ocean.
+A relaxing seaside retreat, the Arcachon Bay has seven kilometers of sandy beaches, as well as oyster ports, fishing piers, and the largest marina on the Atlantic Ocean.
 Enjoy a refreshing coastal walk beginning at Arès in the Bassin d'Arcachon.
-The area is a marshland nature reserve with a 7.5-mile trail.
-This scenic pedestrian route is a great place for birdwatching.
+The area is a marshland nature reserve (the Réserve Naturelle des Prés Salés) with a 12-kilometer loop trail.
+This scenic pedestrian route is a great place for bird-watching.

-One of the top tourist attractions in France lies 12 kilometers south of Arcachon, the Dune du Pilat.
-Because of the wind and tides, the four-kilometers-long by two-kilometers-wide sandbank is always changing shape.
+One of the best places to visit in France to discover unique natural scenery is the Dune du Pilat, 12 kilometers south of Arcachon.
+Because of the wind and tides, the 2.7-kilometer-long sandbank is always changing shape.
 A protected reserve, the Dune du Pilat is a marvelous place for taking nature walks under the bright blue skies.
-Birdwatchers will be able to spot native species like the Kentish plover.
-Photographers appreciate this site because of its unique landscape, and paragliders enjoy the perfect wind conditions and interesting views.
+Bird-watchers will be able to spot native species like the Kentish plover.
+Other things to do include paragliding, sailing, and surfing.

-With its lagoons, sand dunes, and marshes, the Baie de Somme in Normandy is a majestic seaside landscape.
-Nature lovers will appreciate the invigorating coastal scenery, and history buffs will enjoy following the Circuit of Remembrance, which traces the sites of the WWI battles of 1914 to 1918.
-The Circuit of Remembrance is a commemorative walking tour that begins in Villers Bretonneux, the location of the National Australian Memorial; continues in Froissy; and stops in 10 other locations.
-The Somme Tourism Office offers a self-guided audio tour that may be downloaded onto an MP3 player.
+With its unspoiled beaches, lagoons, sand dunes, and marshes, the Baie de Somme in Normandy is a majestic seaside landscape.
+Nature lovers will enjoy the invigorating coastal scenery, while history buffs will appreciate the Remembrance Circuit, which traces the sites of the WWI battles (the Battle of the Somme of 1916 and the Battle of Picardy in 1918).

 More Related Hiking Articles on PlanetWare.com

-Hiking Boots we Love: Before hitting the hiking trails, you may want to take a look at your hiking boots to see if they are still up for the job.
+Hiking Boots We Love: Before hitting the hiking trails, you may want to take a look at your hiking boots to see if they are still up to the task.
 This is your most essential piece of hiking gear, so it pays to have a good pair.
 For a look at the latest in style and innovation, see our articles on the Best Men's Hiking Boots of 2019 and the Best Women's Hiking Boots of 2019 to provide insight and inspiration.